To What Type of Logic Does the "Tetralemma" Belong?

 (2) $\phi(A)=0$ and $\phi(\Abar)=1$

 (3) $\phi(A)=1$ and $\phi(\Abar)=1$

 (4) $\phi(A)=0$ and $\phi(\Abar)=0$

-On this exegesis, the tetralemma format is simply the one that you adopt if you are seeking maximum generality, once you have admitted that the denial of a proposition $A$ need not entail the affirmation of its logical negation $\Abar$, and vice versa.
+On this exegesis, the tetralemma format is simply the one that you adopt if you are seeking maximum generality, once you have admitted that the denial of a proposition $A$ need not entail the affirmation of its logical complement $\Abar$, and vice versa.
 To the extent that Indian thinkers in the time of Gotama were aware of this possibility, they would naturally have phrased their questions in ``tetralemmatic'' form.
+(And of course, tradition would ensure that the form would persist, even if its original raison d'etre had been lost.)

 But do we possess independent evidence that they were in fact aware of such more general forms of logic?
-Perhaps attention to the precise wording of the various \catuskoti in their original languages would shed some light on this question, but we also have at least one indication which ought to be more independent of that kind of delicate textual analysis.
+Perhaps attention to the precise wording of the various \catuskoti in their original languages would shed light on this question, but we also have at least one indication which appears to be relatively independent of that kind of delicate textual analysis.
 In reference [3], Ruegg writes that Indian grammarians recognized a type of ``absolute'' or ``pure'' negation that did not entail ``affirmation of the contrary''.
-Could this type of ``negation'' be what we have been expressing as $\phi(A)=0$, and to which one should oppose the ``propositional negation'' that exchanges $A$ with $\Abar$?
-And if so, could its introduction have been their way to decouple the denial, $\phi(A)=0$, from the affirmation, $\phi(\Abar)=1$?
+Could this type of negation be what we have been expressing as $\phi(A)=0$, and to which one should oppose the ``propositional negation'' that exchanges $A$ with $\Abar$?
+And if so, could the introduction of two types of negation have been their way to decouple the denial of $A$ from the affirmation of $\Abar$, and vice versa? \footnote{$^\star$} {Westerhoff [13] also emphasizes the relevance of the two types of negation, {\it\/prasajya\/} and {\it\/\paryudasa\/}.
+In my interpretation, the former, or ``absolute'' negation corresponds to the denial of $A$, $\phi(A)=0$, while the latter corresponds to the ``propositional negation'', $A \longleftrightarrow \Abar$.}

-It would be very interesting to know what led ancient thinkers to recognize --- if they did recognize --- the possibility of an anhomomorphic logic.
+It would be very interesting to know what led people to recognize --- if they did recognize --- the possibility of an anhomomorphic logic over two millenia ago.
 They cannot have had access to the kind of technology that has led in modern times to quantum physics.
 Are there then other experiences that one could point to which were in fact available to them and to which anhomomorphic inference is more suited than homomorphic inference?
 If so, we might gain a better intuition for the microworld by ourselves paying more attention to those experiences.

-\section{Appendix I: A second-order application of anhomomorphic logic?}
+\section{Appendix I. A second-order application of anhomomorphic logic?}